govardhanreddyc79/who-knows-me-better/README.md

 # who-knows-me better

-This space is for the quiz "Who knows me better"
+This project "Who knows me better" is a quiz consists of questions about me.